 That is absolutely no longer the case.
 With new variants of Ransomware running amok, the anti-virus programs are not able to keep up with the constant changes.
 Anti-virus and malware protection is absolutely needed, but educating users to detect threats is the best way to keep your data safe.

-Matt Satell is the Content Director of BI Software Insight, an online hub for news, insights, resources and reviews on Business Intelligence.
+Matt Satell is the Content Director of Better Buys, an online hub for news, insights, resources and reviews on Business Intelligence.

 By far the biggest misconception about endpoint security protection tools is...

 The fact that even if you have the best security tools in the world, you're only as strong as your weakest link.

 This means that if you're employees aren't properly training on security and data protection, your company can be vulnerable to an attack.
 More and more hackers are targeting low-level employees with spear phishing.
 Unfortunately, these employees can unknowingly give a hacker access to a company's network.

 Tim Singleton is the Founder of Strive Technology Consulting, a managed services provider offering IT support and technology guidance to businesses in the Boulder/Denver area.